Knowing where you’re going to sew and organizing your sewing supplies are important parts of successful sewing experiences.

 For almost 25 years I had a semi-permanent pop-up sewing space.
-I could leave my sewing stuff out for a week or two but would always need to get it cleaned up for one reason or another.
+I could leave my sewing stuff out for a few days to a week but would always need to get it cleaned up for one reason or another.

 Many times I used the kitchen table for my Cutting and Sewing Zones.
 The layout of the houses we lived in over the years were open floor plans.
 So, when my son and husband were in the living room and I was sewing, we were all together even if we were doing different things.

 My husband ironed all of our clothes in the living room while he watched TV.
 He would leave the ironing board and iron out when I was working on a sewing project.
 They were set up near the kitchen, so my Pressing Zone was near my Cutting and Sewing Zones.